abhibhargav29/MLearns/README.md

 identical to that of sklearn's model

 <ins>KNNRegressor:</ins>
 We have used same base class for both classification and regression classes, only the predict method is different.
 We take average of the neighbors y values.
-Its accuracy is also identical to sklearn's KNN regressor.
+Its r2 scor is identical to sklearn's KNN regressor.

 ## Linear Model
 <ins>Logistic Regression:</ins>
 We have implemented our own logistic regression model in LogReg class with L1 regularization.
+Our logistic regression class can only do binary classification as we have not used
+1 vs rest technique.
 The accuracies for different values of hyperparameters were almost similar to sklearn's model on setting the parameters similarly like regularization, solver algorithm, etc. In fact, they were identical for most values of hyperparameters.

 ## Naive Bayes
 We have implemented gaussian naive bayes, in this algorithm we use bayes theorem and calculate probabilities assuming that features are gaussian distributed.
-We have not used variable smoothing like sklearn and thus compared our accuracy with that of sklearn's GaussianNB at var_smoothing=0.
+We have not used variable smoothing like sklearn and thus compared our accuracy with that of sklearn's GaussianNB at var_smoothing=0 and their is no graph for different smoothing.
 Naive Bayes is rarely used for regression so we have not implemented a regression class.

 ## Data
 <ins>Iris:</ins>